 Badii Palace (Le Palais El Badii)

 The Badii Palace is completely outdoors, built in the 1570s by Ahmed el Mansour.
 It’s open 9AM-5:00PM and cost 70DH per adult.
+These tickets allow you to skip the line at Bahia & Badii Palaces and include a guided tour.

 Right around the corner from the Badii Palace is the Bahia Palace.
 It’s open daily from 9:00-4:30pm and costs 70 dirhams ($7 in 2019).
 It took 7 years to build, completed in 1880 and ordered to be built by the grand vizier Sidi Moussa.